ici-be/bpost-addresses/README.md

 The tool only requires **PHP 7.0+** and **guzzlehttp/guzzle**.

-The easier is to use it via composer/packagist: https://packagist.org/packages/ici-brussels/bpost-addresses
+Use it via composer + packagist: https://packagist.org/packages/ici-brussels/bpost-addresses

 ## Usage